 - Be proactive.
 Make a plan to keep rags, extra shirts, water or whatever you need on hand in case a sweat attack strikes.
 Just having a “sweat kit” handy prepares you to handle these situations and creates a sense of relief that can keep you calm during sweat attacks, too.

-Thompson Tee: A Safe & Affordable Solution to Hyperhidrosis
+Thompson Tee: A Safe and Affordable Solution to Hyperhidrosis

-So when my co-founder Billy came to me with the idea for the Thompson Tee, I was immediately all-in.
-Even though the product isn’t designed for my particular problem, I wanted to help anyone with excessive sweating in any way I could.
-Also knowing that ETS was recommended for excessive underarm sweat (axillary hyperhidrosis), I had to take this opportunity to help others avoid what I consider the biggest mistake of my life .
+That’s why when my friend Billy came to me with the idea for a sweat proof undershirt, I was immediately all-in.
+Although the product wasn’t designed for my particular problem, I knew it would help many other people avoid the frustrating side effects of ETS surgery.* Thompson Tee was my chance to help others avoid what I consider the biggest mistake of my life .

-We regularly get testimonials from customers who were one step away from this surgery but no longer needed it thanks to the Thompson Tee.
+Today, we regularly get testimonials from customers who say they were one step away from hyperhidrosis surgery but decided not to do it thanks to the Thompson Tee.

-Seeing the Thompson Tee transform the lives of people around the world has been beyond fulfilling.
-That’s what pushes us to keep going every day.
+Seeing the Thompson Tee transform lives around the world has been beyond fulfilling.
+It’s what pushes us to keep going every day.
 I look forward to helping more people end their battle with axillary hyperhidrosis and excessive sweating in the future.

 What other questions do you have about ETS surgery for hyperhidrosis?
 Or what alternatives to ETS surgery would you recommend?
 We'd love to hear your stories & suggestions in the comments.

-*Sidenote: I have over 20 years in the domestic apparel business.
+*Sidenote: I have over 20 years of experience in the domestic apparel business.
 Billy was not aware I had suffered from cranial hyperhidrosis when he approached me with the idea for Thompson Tee.